Riskified/dynamic-environment-docs/docs/getting-started/running.md

   the [reference documentation](../references/crd.md#dynamicenvstatus) and the corresponding section in the [technical overview](../advanced/technical-overview.md#status-explained) document.

 Now, let's test our application.
-Refresh the product page. nothing should change.
+Refresh the product page.
+Nothing should change.
 Try logging in with various usernames (no password is needed), and you should still see the black stars rating.
 However, if you log in as the user _jason_, you should see something like this (notice the colored ratings):